 The work of elegy in both then and now attempts a shared project: to justify its expression of despondent sentiment in its formal experiments, political assertions, ideals of faith and community, investment in poetry and private mourning.
 The module explores this elegiac mode as a way of addressing the brokenness of a society that struggles to invest in a now fragile and threatened concept of the individual.

-Until recently, criticism on elegy was dominated by a psychological approach (popularized by Peter Sacks’ Freudian readings of elegy), whereas current research tends to politicize it as a necessary response to human behaviour (R. Clifton Spargo and Judith Butler both insist that elegy is a primarily ethical mode).
-The module addresses both approaches, as well as modern theories of elegy associated with the 'affective turn' and affect theory.
+Until recently, criticism on elegy was dominated by a psychological approach (popularized by Peter Sacks’ Freudian readings of elegy).
+Current research has politicizd it as a necessary response to human behaviour (R. Clifton Spargo and Judith Butler both insist that elegy is a primarily ethical mode); and more recent work connects elegy to affect theory and religion.
+The module explores all of these ways of reading elegy.

-Elegists studied include William and Dorothy Wordsworth, John Clare, Matthew Arnold, Christina Rossetti, Alfred Tennyson, Walt Whitman, Thomas Hardy, W. S. Graham, Paul Monette, Elizabeth Jennings, Alice Oswald, Susan Howe, Anne Carson, Peter Larkin, Deryn Rees-Jones and Douglas Dunn.
+Elegists studied in previous years include William and Dorothy Wordsworth, John Clare, Matthew Arnold, Christina Rossetti, Alfred Tennyson, Walt Whitman, Thomas Hardy, W. S. Graham, Paul Monette, Roland Barthes, Elizabeth Jennings, Alice Oswald, Susan Howe, Anne Carson, Peter Larkin, Deryn Rees-Jones and Douglas Dunn.
+The syllabus will be confirmed before the module begins.